rs239/schema/docs/source/overview.rst

 primary-modality space by scaling each of its dimensions so that the distances in the transformed space have a higher (or lower, if desired!) correlation with corresponding distances in the secondary modalities (**C,D** in the figure above).
+You can choose any distance metric for the secondary modalities, though the primary modality's metric needs to be Euclidean.
-The primary modality can be pre-transformed by a `PCA`_ or `NMF`_ transformation so that the scaling occurs in this latter space; this can often be more powerful.
+The primary modality can be pre-transformed by a `PCA`_ or `NMF`_ transformation so that the scaling occurs in this latter space; this can often be more powerful because the major directions of variance are now axis-aligned and hence can be scaled independently.

 Advantages
 ~~~~~~~~~~